kibook/poodlechat/README.md

 The `ServerConfig.StaffChannelAce` variable in [server/config.lua](server/config.lua) defines the ace that determines which players can access the Staff channel.
 By default, it is `chat.staffChannel`.

-If you add/remove the ace for players while the server is running, you must run `spooner_refresh_perms` or restart the resource to apply the changes.
+If you add/remove the ace for players while the server is running, you must run `poodlechat_refresh_perms` or restart the resource to apply the changes.

 ## Roles